gitmetheberk/ScheduleSourceAssistant/README.md

 7. Wait for the next shift change and see what happens, or click "Run once" again to highlight the schedule

-### Other information while using the extension
+### Other information
 * Color key:
-    * Shift highlighted in <b>red</b>:       This shift is ending
+    * Shift highlighted in 🔴<b>red</b>:       This shift is ending
-    * Shift highlighted in <b>orange</b>:    This shift is starting
+    * Shift highlighted in 🟠<b>orange</b>:    This shift is starting
-    * Shift highlighted in <b>green</b>:     This shift is on-going
+    * Shift highlighted in 🟢<b>green</b>:     This shift is on-going
-    * Shift highlighted in <b>yellow</b>:    This is your shift
+    * Shift highlighted in 🟡<b>yellow</b>:    This is your shift
-* Clicking the notification will bring you to Schedule Source
+* Clicking the notification will bring you to the schedule on Schedule Source
 * There are a lot configuration options in the extension's options page, if something's bothering you, see if you can change it there
-* If you have any suggestions, questions, or run into any bugs, send an email to becker@tamu.edu or open an issue in the repository (https://github.tamu.edu/matthew-becker/ScheduleSourceAssistant)
+* If you have any suggestions, questions, or run into any bugs, send an email to becker@tamu.edu, open an issue in the repository (https://github.tamu.edu/matthew-becker/ScheduleSourceAssistant/issues), or shoot me a message on Teams!

-## Issues
+## Known issues
-### Not receiving notifications
+### MacOS users can only see one row of technician information in notifications
-* Make sure notifications are enabled in Windows/MacOS for Google Chrome
+* Unfortunately, due to the way the Google Chrome.Notifications API works on MacOS, this is an unavoidable issue and can not be fixed.

 ## Planned Features